 There are lots of good places to eat in Hyderabad, with plenty of different cuisines from across India and Asia to choose from.
 Middle Eastern and Italian food is also becoming more popular.
 But the local Hyderabadi and Telugu cuisines are still the most popular, of course.

 Of all the things to eat in Hyderabad, the city is most famous for its biryani.
-For those not in the know, biryani is dish of rice and meat cooked together (though there are vegetarian versions too), and is different from the seemingly-similar pulao/pilaf.
-Hyderabadi cuisine, in general, is rich, fragrant and meaty, and has its origins in the cuisines of Persia and Afghanistan that were preferred by its erstwhile rulers.
+For those not in the know, biryani is a dish of rice and meat cooked together, and is different from the seemingly-similar pulao/pilaf.
+Hyderabadi cuisine, in general, is rich, fragrant and meaty, and has its origins in the cuisines of Persia and Afghanistan.

 But that doesn’t mean the city has nothing to offer vegetarians.
-On the contrary, vegetarians in Hyderabad are spoilt for choice.
+On the contrary, vegetarians in Hyderabad are spoiled for choice.

 The local Telugu cuisine, on the other hand, has its origins in the areas surrounding Hyderabad.
-Fiery and flavourful, this cuisine has a huge variety of vegetarian, meat and seafood dishes, many of which can even be classified as from the coast or from inland.
-If you’ve not tried Telugu food before, make sure you follow the locals’ example and finish your meal with some curd/yoghurt and rice to douse the flames.
+Fiery and flavourful, this cuisine has a huge variety of vegetarian, meat and seafood dishes.
+If you’ve not tried Telugu food before, make sure you follow the locals’ example and finish your meal with some curd and rice to douse the flames.

 The main shopping district of Hyderabad is traditionally Abids Road (the ‘A’ is pronounced like in ‘apple’), but there are other places you can go for souvenirs.
 Laad Bazaar, also called chudi bazaar (‘bangle market’), is just off Charminar, and is famous for its traditional laquerware.
 And its crowds.
 The area around Charminar is also known for its affordable pearls.
 Just make sure you know how to spot the real thing.

-Hyderabad’s nightlife is mostly centered around Jubilee Hills and Hitech City, with an explosion in craft breweries and lounges on road numbers 36 and 45 in Jubilee Hills over the last few years.
+Hyderabad’s nightlife is mostly centered around Jubilee Hills and Hitech City; there’s been an explosion in craft breweries and lounges on road numbers 36 and 45 in Jubilee Hills over the last few years.
 If you’re not sure of where to go, going brewery-hopping on road number 45 will let you sample what’s on offer.

 Also read: IQ’s veg review: Olive Bistro

 Besides the heritage, food and shopping trails, Hyderabad has other ways to keep visitors happy.
-If you’re looking for adventure sports in Hyderabad, you could check out the GoKart tracks at Runway 9 and the airport (RGIA).
-The Jalavihar water park is a good place to cool off if the heat gets to you, and so is Snow World, an indoor frozen landscape with artificial snow!
+If you’re looking for adventure sports in Hyderabad, thecheck out the GoKart tracks at Runway 9 and the airport (RGIA).
+The Jalavihar water park is a good place to cool off if the heat gets to you; and so is Snow World, an indoor frozen landscape with artificial snow!
 The Wonderla theme park can take you for any number of rides (ha ha).
 And if you’re a space explorer at heart, you can check out a show at the BM Birla Planetarium.
 There’s no end of activities you can add to your Hyderabad itinerary.

-Being one of the biggest cities in India, Hyderabad naturally has lots of options to stay in, from a range of five-star hotels down to very basic lodges.
-What it doesn’t really have, though, is the travellers’ hostels that are common in places that are on the major tourist trails.
+Being a big city, Hyderabad naturally has lots of accommodation options, from five-star hotels down to very basic lodges.
+What it doesn’t really have, though, is the travellers’ hostels that are common in tourist hotspots.
 Search for ‘hostels’ in Hyderabad, and you’ll instead find lots of places that are targeted at working professionals, and which rent out shared rooms on a monthly basis.
 Luckily, Hyderabad is waking up to AirBnB, and you can find some very affordable deals there.
 OYO Rooms also has affordable rooms all over the city.

 Planning a visit?
 Here’s a list of hotels in Hyderabad on TripAdvisor.